Administration of Employee Engagement

 Employee Cohorts

 A cohort is a group of employees for analysis in the analytics dashboard.
-Individual employees can belong to more than one cohort; for example, you may define a cohort of employees on the east coast and a cohort of engineering employees.
-An engineer who works on the east coast would potentially be a member of both cohorts.
-Cohorts can be defined manually as a fixed list of specific employees, which are called static cohorts, or can be defined as rules based on employee attributes, which are called dynamic cohorts.
+Individual employees can belong to more than one cohort; for example, you may define a cohort of East Coast employees and engineering employees.
+An engineer who works on the East Coast would potentially be a member of both cohorts.
+Cohorts can be defined manually as a fixed list of specific employees, which are called static cohorts or can be defined as rules based on employee attributes, which are called dynamic cohorts.

 Creating a Static Cohort